MeanderingBrook/11_Challenge_Note-Taker/README.md

 ## Credits and Code Source

+Database-management Code, within File, db.js, was substantively outlined and contributed to by Course Instructor, who provided recommentation to use Class structure and Class Methods to manage CRUD operations.

-Code, where referenced from a third-party Source, is noted in Comments accompanying the relevant Code lines.
+Additional Code, where referenced from a third-party Source, is noted in Comments accompanying the relevant Code lines.

 ## License